dhansel/IECDevice/examples/IECCentronics/README.md

 ConverterPETSCIIToASCII mode1;
 ```

-And finally (within the `setup()` function) we assign the new converter as converter #1:
+And finally (within the `setup()` function) we set the new converter as conversion mode #1
-The converter modes align with the DIP switch 3+4 settings as follows: 1=up-up, 2=up-down, 3=down-up, 4=down-down
+(see the table above for the relation between conversion mode numbers and DIP switch settings):
 ```
 iec.setConverter(1, &mode1);
 ```